connamara/quickfixn/tutorial/configuration.md

   <tr>
     <td class='setting'>SSLValidateCertificates</td>
     <td class='description'>
-      Determine if SSL certificates should be validated.<br/>
+      If Y, the remote party's certificate will be verified against the certificate specified by the SSLCACertificate setting (or the operating system's list of trusted CAs if that setting is not specified).<br/>
-      <b>NOTE:</b> setting the value to N is a security risk.
+      <b>NOTE:</b> setting the value to N is a security risk.<br/>
-      As part of the validation the certificate will be matched against certificates in the oerating systems certificate store, so if the server uses a certificate not issued by a CA trusted by the operating system, then the certificate or the certificate CA can be installed into the operating systems certificate store in order to trust the certificate.
       <b>Setting the value to N will also set SSLCheckCertificateRevocation to N.</b>
     </td>
     <td class='valid'>